 What makes it different from these plants is something you can’t see—a chemical compound called nepetalactone.

 Secreted in fragile microscopic bulbs coating the plant’s leaves, stems, and seed pods, nepetalactone constitutes between 70% and 99% of the essential oil in catnip.

-When those tiny bulbs rupture, nepetalactone molecules float off of the catnip plant and get inside of your cat’s nose.
+When those tiny bulbs rupture, nepetalactone molecules float off of the catnip plant and get inside a cat’s nose.
 From there, they bind to protein receptors, which stimulate sensory neurons that reach out to other neurons located in the olfactory bulb.
-The olfactory bulb is a nervous structure in your cat’s brain that acts as a processing center for smells.
+The olfactory bulb is a nervous structure in the cat’s brain that acts as a processing center for smells.